pirovc/ganon/docs/index.md

 [GitHub repository](https://github.com/pirovc/ganon)

 ganon is designed to index large sets of genomic reference sequences and to classify reads against them efficiently.
-The tool uses Interleaved Bloom Filters as indices based on k-mers/minimizers.
+The tool uses [Hierarchical Interleaved Bloom Filters](https://doi.org/10.1186/s13059-023-02971-4) as indices based on k-mers with optional minimizers.
 It was mainly developed, but not limited, to the metagenomics classification problem: quickly assign sequence fragments to their closest reference among thousands of references.
 After classification, taxonomic abundance is estimated and reported.

 ## Features

 - NCBI and GTDB native support for taxonomic classification (also runs without taxonomy)
-- integrated download of commonly used reference sequences from RefSeq/Genbank (`ganon build`)
+- integrated download of commonly used reference sequences from RefSeq/Genbank/GTDB (`ganon build`)
 - update indices incrementally (`ganon update`)
-- customizable build for pre-downloaded or non-standard sequence files (`ganon build-custom`)
+- customizable database build for pre-downloaded or non-standard sequence files (`ganon build-custom`)
-- build and classify at different taxonomic levels, file, sequence, strain/assembly or custom specialization
+- build and classify at different taxonomic levels, strain, assembly, file, sequence or custom specialization
-- perform [hierarchical classification](#multiple-and-hierarchical-classification): use several databases in any order
+- perform [hierarchical classification](#multiple-and-hierarchical-classification) using several databases in one run
+- solve multiple-matching reads with an Expectation-Maximization (EM) or Lowest Common Ancestor (LCA) algorithm
-- [report](#report) the lowest common ancestor (LCA) but also multiple and unique matches for every read
+- [report](#report) multiple and unique matches for every read
 - [report](#report) sequence or taxonomic abundances as well as total number of matches
-- reassignment of reads with multiple matches to a unique match with an EM algorithm
 - generate reports and contingency tables for multi-sample studies with several filter options

 ganon achieved very good results in [our own evaluations](https://dx.doi.org/10.1093/bioinformatics/btaa458) but also in independent evaluations: [LEMMI](https://lemmi-v1.ezlab.org/), [LEMMI v2](https://lemmi.ezlab.org/) and [CAMI2](https://dx.doi.org/10.1038/s41592-022-01431-4)